Accessibility: Metro U1 and U3 station Stephansplatz

 In 1951 the new Pummerin was casted in St. Florian partly out the material of the old bell which tumbled down at the fire in 1945.
 It was pulled up in 1957 onto the 68 m high north tower.
 The biggest and heaviest bell of Austria weighs 21.383 kg.

-Who prefers to step down instead of up, can also visit the catacombs in a guided tour (approx. 4 Euro).
-In the Bischofsgruft you can find the urns of the Habsburger and also the tomb monument for emperor Friedrichs II which consists of red marble.
+Who prefers to step downstairs instead of upstairs, can also visit the catacombs in a guided tour (approx. 6,00 Euro).
+In the Bischofsgruft you can find the urns of the Habsburger and the tomb monument for emperor Friedrichs II, which is made of red marble.